 How can I find out about my child’s progress at nursery?

-Each child has a ‘special book’ into which staff and children put significant pieces of work, photographs or records of ‘special’ moments or things a child has said.
+Each child has a ‘special book’ into which staff and children put significant pieces of work, photographs, or records of ‘special’ moments or things a child has said.
 As this is a chronological record, it is possible to see your child’s progress as you read it.
 The special book belongs to your child and they will take it with them when they leave Oliver Thomas.
 You can look at this at any time and we actively encourage your contribution to this book to celebrate things that your child has done or achieved at home.

-The key person keeps an electronic record of your child’s progress which helps us to identify next learning steps.
+The key person keeps an electronic record of your child’s progress which helps us to identify the next learning steps.
 When your child leaves, a short report is written outlining their learning and development whilst at Oliver Thomas.
 You will receive a copy of this report and a copy will be sent to their primary school.

 How can I help my child to learn at home?

-Listening to, talking with and playing with your child are the most important ways in which you can help your child.
-Ask them about what they did at school, play simple table top games with them, enjoy sharing a book together turn off the television and computer!
+Listening to, talking with, and playing with your child are the most important ways in which you can help your child.
+Ask them about what they did at school, play simple tabletop games with them, enjoy sharing a book together turn off the television and computer!